koushik80/hybrid-infra-azure-intern-project/README.md

 <p align="left">

 The project adheres to **ITIL** (Information Technology Infrastructure Library) principles, which provide a structured approach to **IT service management**. **ITIL** ensures that **IT** services align with business needs and are delivered effectively and efficiently.
-It involves various processes, including incident management, change management, and service request handling, which have been I tried to tailor to the development environment.
+It involves various processes, including incident management, change management, and service request handling, which I tried to tailor as much as possible to the development environment.
 </p>

 <h3 align="left">Mapping and description of the operating environment: :chart: </h3>